rich-murphey/gnu-graphics/README.md

 This approach simplifies developing support for new output devices and integration with desktop publishing software.

-Rich Murphey is the original author of GNU Graphics.
-He developed it to produce graphics for for his doctoral disseration.
-He assigned the copyright to the [Free Software Foundation](http://www.fsf.org/), and it was later extended and renamed GNU Plotutils.

 The program `graph` reads data files and writes a stream of commands in a device independent GNU plot file.
 The various `plot` programs provide display plot files on X windows,